-Move to an electronic payment system, or, failing that, use a lock box system for checks.
-Using and electronic payment system or a lock box will help prevent someone from depositing money into the wrong account.
+Move to an electronic payment system, or, failing that, use a lockbox system for checks.
+Using an electronic payment system or a lockbox will help prevent someone from depositing money into the wrong account.

 Safeguard your association’s accounts.
-All accounts should have two names attached to it.
+All accounts should have two names attached to them.
 One board member should never have total control over an account.

 Regularly review invoices for discrepancies.
 If you were sent checks, you can review them against the invoice.
 If you were paid via credit cards, be sure to keep any and all receipts for review.
 If you’re self-managed, a board member without access to the accounts or credit cards should review the invoices regularly.
 If you utilize a management company, we recommend the treasurer review the invoices.